kbroman/Tools4RR/outline.md

  - "You" 3 months in the future is effectively a different person
  - It's a lot more work to do things properly, but it could save you a ton of aggravation down the road.
+ - `make` is not just a critical tool, it is also the essence of what we're trying to do: document dependencies and automate processes ("How was this document created?" _Look at the `Makefile`_)

 ---